TehGuardian/mythic-labor/readme.md

+# Mythic-Labor
 -- This file is part of the 'inventory' resource.
+# Items

     {
 		name = "hunting_map_dark",
 		label = "Hunting Map (Dark)",